SMSPIRITUALITY—MEDIA

 Why it's in the lexicon

-No item in the index is recorded under the name Tiantai, and the school's textual corpus — the Móhē Zhǐguān, the Fǎhuá Xuányì, the broader scholastic literature in modern English translation — is absent from the current corpus.
-The entry sits here for the same reason that the Saichō and Tendai entries do: the structural upstream of the Japanese schools is load-bearing for the way the contemplative material the index actually carries — Zen sitting, Pure Land recitation, the wider Mahāyāna inheritance the yogacara and madhyamaka schools preserve at the philosophical level — actually arrived in the cultures from which the Western reception drew.
-The school's zhǐguān pairing is also the working logic underneath the [samatha](lexicon:samatha)[vipassanā](lexicon:vipassana) coupling that the modern English-language insight-meditation-society curriculum continues to teach, even where the technical Chinese vocabulary recedes — a parallel rather than a direct descent, but a recognisable one.
+No item in the index is currently catalogued under the name Tiantai, and the school's core texts are absent from the corpus: the Móhē Zhǐguān, the Fǎhuá Xuányì, and the broader commentarial literature now available in English.
+The entry exists for the same reason the Saichō and Tendai entries do: Tiantai is the structural upstream of the Japanese schools.
+The contemplative material the index carries — Zen sitting, Pure Land recitation, the philosophical inheritance of Yogācāra and Madhyamaka — arrived in its modern Western form through lineages that all passed through Mount Hiei.
+The school's zhǐguān pairing is also the formal ancestor of the [śamatha](lexicon:samatha)[vipassanā](lexicon:vipassana) framework that contemporary insight meditation continues to teach — a structural parallel rather than a direct genealogy, but a recognisable one.